Skip to main content

 Here are some steps to follow if a member of your team is exposed to COVID-19:

-- Send them the isolation form to fill out
+• Send your team member the isolation form to complete

 What leave do I take?